Taxation of employment related shares

 - amount you pay for those shares.

-You will pay Income Tax (IT), Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the amount of the discount.
+You will pay Income Tax, Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the amount of the discount.
 Your employer will make the necessary deductions through payroll and pay the tax directly to the Collector-General.

 Some ESPPs might be drafted in such a manner that would make them share option plans.
 This will depend on each individual plan.